Samsung/tizen-docs/docs/application/design/wearable/ui-components/scroll-bars.md

 ## Usage

-Use a scroll bar with long passages of text that don’t fit on one screen.
+Use a scroll bar to handle text that doesn’t fit on one screen.

 ## Behavior